orsburn/gluevizSingleCell/README.md

 The singlecell Seq data is from Xue and Zhao et al., 2020; https://www.ncbi.nlm.nih.gov/pmc/articles/PMC7308074/ The gif below was taken from the .glu session uploaded for single cell seq.
 ![SingleCellRNASeq](https://user-images.githubusercontent.com/39571544/165126145-83f57748-eef4-4791-9dde-af9e46dd1978.gif)

+More information on GlueViz can be found at (www.glueviz.org) and https://github.com/glue-viz 3D models were made using Glue Vispy viewers: https://github.com/glue-viz/glue-vispy-viewers